 \end{cor}

-Fig. \ref{fig:steering} shows an example of a transmit beam that is steered in the null direction of Willie, while achieving a non-diminishing covert coding rate.
-Similarly, Alice can achieve a non-diminishing covert coding rate by utilizing the null-space precoding if a null-space between Alice and Willie exists.
-The non-diminishing covert coding rate can be achieved by directing the transmit beam to the directional cosine of Bob, $\Omega_b$.
+Fig. \ref{fig:steering} shows an example of a transmit beam that its null is steered in the direction of Willie, while achieving a positive covert rate.
+Similarly, Alice can achieve a positive covert coding rate by utilizing the null-space precoding if a null-space between Alice and Willie exists.
 Thus, the loss in the capacity of unit-rank MIMO AWGN channels due to steering is the difference between the capacity and the positive covert rate achieved in Corollary \ref{positive_rate_cor}.